usf-cs272-spring2022/usf-cs272-spring2022.github.io/_eclipse/java-and-eclipse-setup.md

 If you installed the latest version of Java before Eclipse, Eclipse will usually use that version of Java automatically.
 Otherwise, you may need to change the Java settings within Eclipse.

+When you first open Eclipse, it will ask you for the workspace location.
+If you setup your folders already, choose the `Workspace` subfolder in your `CS 272` folder for the workspace.
+You can use this same workspace for the entire semester.

-The first step is to make sure Eclipse is aware of your new Java installation.
+The next step is to make sure Eclipse is aware of your new Java installation.
 Open the Eclipse preferences and go to the "Java" » "Installed JREs" settings:

 ![Eclipse Screenshot]({{ "/images/eclipse-installed-jres.png" | relative_url }}){: .is-400 }

-If you do not see your newly installed version of Java, click the "Search" button to tell Eclipse where to find it.
-Then, I recommend removing any other installations from this window.
+**If you do not see your newly installed version of Java, click the "Search" button to tell Eclipse where to find it.** Then, I recommend removing any other installations from this window.

 The next step is to configure Eclipse to use this version when **running** Java code.
 Open the "Java" » "Installed JREs" » "Execution Environments" panel: